yngvark/fish-source/README.md

 # Fish source

+Fish source ("`fs`") is like `source`.
+It executes the output of a command in the current Fish shell.

 ## Usage

-`fs` acts like `source`.
-It executes commands in the current shell.

 Example: